stealsocks/joodaloop.com/content/lists/blogroll.md

 date: 2019-02-14T15:36:09-06:00
 toc: true
 type: "list"
-description: "The best on the web."
+description: "The best writing on the web."
+summary: 25
 ---